Battle of Malta poker tournament

-The Battle of Malta is an annual no-limit hold'em poker tournament in Malta.
+The Battle of Malta is an annual no-limit Texas hold 'em variation poker tournament in Malta.

-The event was founded by PokerListings.com in 2012 and is now run by Casino Malta by Olympic Casino, part of the Eden Leisure Group and Olympic Entertainment Group.
+The event was founded by PokerListings.com in 2012 and is now run by Casino Malta.
 Designed for low- to mid-stakes poker players, the event has gone from strength to strength since its launch and is now one of the most popular stand-alone events in Europe.
 Battle of Malta won the 2014 European Poker Awards “Event of the Year” title in the category for buy-ins up to €2,000.

-In 2019, the Main Event was again a €1 million guarantee and it was massively exceeded the expected turnout.
-The event was staged in the Eden Arena at the InterContinental Conference Centre in St Julian’s and smashed records with 4,657 entries for the Main Event and a €2,258,645 prize pool that was more than double the €1 million guarantee.
-Battle of Malta 2019 was by far the biggest poker tournament ever held in Malta.
-With 35 events on the schedule and more than 13,000 tournament entries overall, the Eden Arena was packed throughout the seven-day festival.
+The 2024 Battle of Malta Autumn Edition, held from October 29 to November 6 at Casino Malta and the Eden Arena within the luxurious Intercontinental Hotel Malta, marked a historic milestone for the renowned poker festival.
+With the participation of thousands of players, the event set a new benchmark, surpassing all expectations.

+The festival shattered records with an impressive total prize pool of nearly €4.8 million, exceeding the previous record of €3.8 million set in October 2019, prior to the pandemic, by over €1 million.
+This achievement highlights the continued growth and popularity of the Battle of Malta as one of Europe’s premier poker events.